 Sexual boundaries are the limits we establish on how far we can go in our sexual behaviour with our spouse.

 It defines what is within our comfort to do as it concerns sex.
-There are people who are irritated by cunnilingus and can’t be forced to do it.
+There are people who are irritated by the oral stimulation of a woman and can’t be forced to do it.

 When sexual boundaries are set early enough, it protects everyone from disappointment.